bruce28/Zolag_Archive/notes.md

 The Pali term dukkha is to be preferred, since the word “suffering” does not cover completely the meaning of the first noble Truth.

+---

+The deep meaning
+of the suttas cannot be understood without a basic study of the Abhidhamma.
+The field of the Abhidhamma is immense and we cannot grasp the whole contents.
+However, when one begins to study it, at least in part, one will see that it can be of great assistance for the understanding of our life.
+Some people have doubt as to the authenticity of the Abhidhamma, they doubt whether it is the teaching of the Buddha himself.
+As one studies the Abhidhamma one will see for oneself that the Abhidhamma teaches about phenomena which can be experienced at this mo- ment.
+The Abhidhamma deals with seeing, visible object, with all experiences through the senses and the mind, with all whole- some qualities, with all defilements.
+The different parts of the scriptures are one, they are the Buddha’s teachings.
+Ch2 bp